 Whether you need an easy apple tart recipe for a dinner party or you’re looking for Halloween dessert recipes, here’s a quick apple pie that satisfies both.
 With puff pastry, granny smith apples, a bit of sugar and a little imagination, you can transform this easy apple tart into a ghoulish mummy shaped quick apple pie.

 I hope you’re enjoying Halloween Recipe Week.
-I’m calling it that after publishing this bloody cheese olive eyeballs and these cheese olive eyeballs.
+I’m calling it that after publishing this bloody champagne bellini and these cheese olive eyeballs.
 Now, finally, after transforming this easy apple tart into a cute mummy-inspired Halloween dessert recipe, I think I’m done — for this year.
 If you happen to be coming across this recipe in February… rest assured, it’s an easy apple tart recipe that doesn’t have to look like a mummy… and frankly, it’s even easier that way.
 See the instructions in the recipe card for an anytime quick apple pie.

 Tips For Spooky Halloween Dessert Recipes: